Domestic Violence Safety Planning During COVID-19

 All attendees will receive a Certificate of Attendance.
 Participants may apply for continuing education credits (CEUs) at the event.
 Certificates for CEUs will be mailed to participants within two weeks following the event.

-For additional information please contact Kelly Flugum at email@example.com
+For more information, questions, or grievances please contact Kelly Flugum at firstname.lastname@example.org.

 Produced by the California Child Abuse Training and Technical Assistance Center of the Center for Innovation and Resources, Inc. with funding provided by the California Governor’s Office of Emergency Services (Cal OES), Victim Services Branch